yfauser/capstone-project/docs/report/report.md

 ### Reflection

-The most important part of this project was the exploration of the dataset and the work that went into developing an understanding of the problem domain.
+The most important part of this project was the exploration of the dataset, and the work that went into developing an understanding of the problem domain.

 The key to the project was the initial filtering of the data using technologies like Butterworth filters and Wavelet decomposition.

 The analysis of the problem in the time and frequency domain was the most challenging aspect of the project, but also the part where I learned the most.
-This is where I came to the conclusion that instead of using feature extraction techniques like PCA one could also use tools developed to visualize the time/frequency domain to generate input for neural networks used today mostly for image recognition problems.
+This is where I came to the conclusion that instead of using feature extraction techniques like PCA, one could also use tools developed to visualize the time/frequency domain to generate input for neural networks used today mostly for image recognition problems.

 It is fascinating to see how Convolutional Neural Networks are able to discover patterns in images like the spectograms, and achieve good classification results for time/frequency problems even when they where originally trained to e.g. distinguish cats from dogs.

 ### Improvement

-There are a number of things I would have easily be able to spend another couple of weeks to refine and improve in this project.
+There are a number of improvement I could easily spend another couple of weeks with to refine this project.

-The solution I choose using 'manual' undersampling and select samples based on categories composed by counting the number of amplitude peaks seems to work.
-However I would also like to test oversampling solutions like SMOTE or maybe look into various clustering technologies to create better 'bins' of samples.
+The solution I choose using 'manual' undersampling and selecting samples based on categories built by counting the number of amplitude peaks seems to work.
+However I would also like to test oversampling solutions like SMOTE, or maybe look into various clustering technologies to create better 'bins' of samples.
 This might be a key improvement to make the solution generalize better.

-Another part that I invested significant time in but had to give up on is to develop better ways to create spectogram pictures.
+Another part that I invested significant time in, but had to give up finalizing, is to develop better ways to create spectogram pictures.
 The matplolib function I'm currently using [[4]](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.specgram.html) is based on Fast Fourier transform [[5]](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
 I'm expecting better results when using Continous Wavelet Transform (CWT) [[11]](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) to generate spectogram pictures.
-However the only open source implementation I found was pywavelet (pywt) [[12]](https://pywavelets.readthedocs.io/en/latest/) and it's capabilities are still pretty bare bones.
+However the only open source python implementation I found was pywavelet (pywt) [[12]](https://pywavelets.readthedocs.io/en/latest/), and it's capabilities are still pretty bare bones.
 I could have looked into using a solution using MathWorks Wavelet tools [[13]](https://www.mathworks.com/help/wavelet/ug/time-frequency-analysis-and-continuous-wavelet-transform.html), but I did not want to include tools in this project for which I need a trial license.
 I am very confident that I could significantly improve the results by using CWT instead of FFT with windowing.

 Also, generating spectogram pictures with higher resolutions, combined with CNNs that can handle larger inputs might improve the implementation.